Amelia Paramour - Author

 Supporting: Charlie (Audrey’s mother), Ricardo (Audrey’s late father)

-External Conflict: Threats from the Irish mafia over a potential treasure hidden in the art.
+External Conflict: Threats from the Irish and Japanese mafias over a potential treasure hidden in the art.

 Internal Conflict: Balancing grief, love, and identity while pursuing justice.